 Laneway housing can be a positive tool in heritage preservation.
 When built behind an existing residence as a method of adding density without demolition, a thoughtfully-designed lane home can minimize the impact on neighbouring homes, blend with the character of the neighbourhood and be respectful of neighbours.
 For Architect James Burton, partner of the firm Birmingham & Wood Architects and Planners, and the homeowners, the design of this East Vancouver laneway home was a thoughtful study in harmonizing character with privacy.

 Built by local builders Smallworks Laneway Housing Inc. behind a charming 1920s principal residence., the lane home borrowed elements from the main house such as compatible siding material and trim to harmonize with, rather than fight against, established architecture.
 Mr. Burton had previously been involved with a restoration project on the main home, so he was well versed in the history, architecture and character of the home and neighbourhood and was able to incorporate these aspects into the final design.
+If you are in the market for a replacement or brand new eavestrough Eavestrough & Siding Installers have construction and installation experience.

 The lot measures 50’ by 122’, a common lot size in many Vancouver neighbourhoods.
 Ensuring privacy of both the principal and laneway house while best using the lot was a key consideration.
 Pathways to the two homes, along with landscaping and yard space ensure a separate and private feel to both.
 The homeowners were also concerned about overshadowing, so the lane home is designed with a low-profile ensuring direct sunlight still reaches the main and neighbouring homes.
 The use of clerestory windows with expertly made to measure shutters allows plenty of natural light into the lane home without sacrificing privacy for either residence.